 Cenotaphs

-Mississauga’s three cenotaphs commemorate the lives of soldiers who sacrificed their lives for the freedoms we enjoy today.
+Mississauga’s cenotaphs commemorate the lives of soldiers who sacrificed their lives for the freedoms we enjoy today.

 Malton Cenotaph